 Men’s skin can fall victim to hormonal fluctuations just as much as women.
 The facial epidermis found in men is typically thicker and breaks out less often than in women.
 However, men frequently experience the most irritation due to shaving.
 Other common conditions treated in male aesthetic medicine include:

 Problematic skin can leave you feeling like there is no hope.
 However, a skilled skin care team can help through advanced skin treatments and customized plans.
-For questions regarding services in Lake Charles, Louisiana, contact Dr. Allison Clement and Nurse Practitioner Amber Littlefield of The Skin Studios at (337) 474-1220.
+For questions regarding services in Lake Charles, Louisiana, contact Dr. Allison Clement of The Skin Studios at (337) 474-1220.